FromtonRouge/qmk_firmware/keyboards/handwired/kaladrius/readme.md

 It's a handwired and printable keyboard.

 At the moment there are 2 versions of the Kaladrius
-- The standard version based on a teensy 3.2 (not functional yet).
+- The standard version based on a teensy 3.2.
 More information [here](standard/readme.md)

   This version is easy to build.